-- '20(1) In the case of a contract of employment for an unspecified period of time (other than a contract of employment for a specified piece of work, without reference to time), such period not exceeding three months in the case of unskilled employees, and twelve months in the case of skilled employees, as the contract may specify immediately after the commencement of employment under the contract may be a probationary period (hereinafter referred to as a "probationary period") if the contract so provides. - Where a contract of employment is terminated during a probationary period by either the employer or employee under section 18 or 19 by not less than 14 days' notice, the contract shall be deemed, for the purposes of this Part, to have been terminated with just cause and neither the employer nor the employee shall be required to give any reasons therefor.
+In the case of a contract of employment for an unspecified period of time (other than a contract of employment for a specified piece of work, without reference to time), such period not exceeding three months in the case of unskilled employees, (Emphasis mine) and twelve months in the case of skilled employees, as the contract may specify immediately (Emphasis mine) after the commencement of employment under the contract may be a probationary period (hereinafter referred to as a "probationary period") if the contract so provides.

-- (3) Before entering into a contract of employment which is to provide for a probationary period, the prospective employer shall inform the prospective employee in writing of the length of the probationary period. - (4) ...
-(My emphasis)
+- (2) Where a contract of employment is terminated during a probationary period by either the employer or employee under section 18 or 19 by not less than 14 days' notice, the contract shall be deemed, for the purposes of this Part, to have been terminated with just cause and neither the employer nor the employee shall be required to give any reasons therefore - (3) Before entering into a contract of employment which is to provide for a probationary period, the prospective employer shall inform the prospective employee in writing of the length of the probationary period.

-I take it to be self evident that in terms of subs (2) aforesaid a contract of employment during probationary period may be terminated by not less than 14 days notice.
+I take it to be self evident that in terms of Subsection (2) aforesaid a contract of employment during probationary period may be terminated by not less than 14 days notice.

-In my understanding, s 20(2) does not however suggests that any employee on probation should be given notice of 14 days.
-If he or she is a monthly paid employee he or she is entitled to a one month notice.
-In this case there is nothing to suggest that the applicant was given the one month notice as required.
-This however is beside the point having regard to my finding that at the time of her dismissal the applicant had long completed her probationary period.
-Learned counsel for the respondent argues that it was entitled not to confirm the applicant as a permanent and pensionable employee in the manner it did as reflected by the respondent's letter of termination of employment dated 19 October 2002.
+In my understanding, section 20(2) does not however suggests that any employee on probation should be given notice of 14 days.
+If he or she is a monthly paid employee he/she is entitled to a one month notice.
+In this case there is nothing to suggest that the Applicant was given the one month notice as required.
+This however is beside the point having regard to my finding that at the time of her dismissal the Applicant had long completed her probationary period.
+Learned Counsel for the Respondent argues that it was entitled not to confirm the Applicant as a permanent and pensionable employee in the manner it did as reflected by the Respondent's letter of termination of employment dated 19th October, 2002.

-Le Roux and Van Niekerk, in the South African Law of Unfair Dismissal (1994) at p 73 state that:
+Le Roux and Van Niekerk, the South African Law of Unfair Dismissal (1994) at page 73 state that:

-'Termination could also take place prior to the expiry of the probationary period if the employee is found to be unsuited for the job prior to the completion of the probationary period.'
-(My emphasis)
+"Termination could also take place prior to the expiry of the probationary period if the employee is found to be unsuited for the job prior to the completion of the probationary period".
+(Emphasis mine)

-The learned authors indicate that the above position reflects the common law position.
-By the common law the learned authors are referring to the Roman Dutch common law, which is also the common law of Botswana.
+The Learned authors indicate that the above position reflects the common law position.
+By the common law the Learned authors are referring to the Roman Dutch common law, which is also the common law of Botswana.